DragonJoker/Ashes/README.md

 Ashes
 =====
-Ashes is a drop-in replacement to Vulkan.
+Ashes is a drop-in replacement or ICD to Vulkan.
 It allows to write Vulkan code, and to select the rendering API that will be used.

 To build it, you can use CMake.